 Common Good: where pupils will learn more about the Christian responsibility to work for the good of others as well as the environment around them.

 In English, we will continue to become accomplished writers, experimenting with a range of texts, punctuation and grammar.
 Inspiration will come from the themes that run through our topic title: Clifton Village; William Morris (‘blooming’ floral patterns and textiles!); and the Nottingham Eye.
-We will also be enjoying our class read: ‘Holes’, and if time, a second book, ‘Wonder’.
+We will also be enjoying our class read: ‘Holes’, and if time, a second book, ‘The Northern Lights’.

 Maths will focus on revising and deepening our understanding of concepts.
 We will especially harness the fluency of our written and mental calculations, solving rich, open problems and mathematical reasoning.

-Science will explore different states of matter and changes in the states of material (the summer season will be particularly helpful in exploring melting, evaporation and much more!).
+Science will explore different states of matter and changing materials (the summer season will be particularly helpful in exploring melting, evaporation and much more!).

 History and Geography will focus on how our local area (Clifton Village) has changed from the Victorian era, to WW1 and all the way through to today.
 We will look at the events that changed the village, and use plenty of map skills as we investigate!